A teacher is charged in the stabbing deaths of a couple in an Arkansas state park

 The Brink family said the couple died “heroes protecting their little girls.”

 Devil's Den is a 2,500-acre (1,000-hectare) state park near West Fork, about 140 miles (220 kilometers) northwest of Little Rock, the state capital.
-It is known for its hiking trails and rock formations, and it is a short drive from the University of Arkansas in Fayetteville and Walmart’s Bentonville headquarters.
-A state park since the 1930s, its trails lead to the Ozark National Forest.
+It has been closed to the public since Saturday.

+Officials on Thursday assured the public that there is not a pattern of violence at state parks.

+“Someday they're going to reopen Devil's Den State Park and I'll be on the trail once that happens,” Carter said.

 Riddle reported from Montgomery, Alabama.
 Associated Press reporter Hallie Golden in Seattle contributed.